 I’ve been asked about this a few different times, particularly from those used to this style or those who prefer it.
 But to be honest, I don’t understand it.
 Here’s why: it seems, well…wrong.

-Personally, when I am part of someone else’s preaching, I want to hear about a reason for daily living.
+Personally, when I am fortunate enough to be part of someone else’s preaching, and not actually leading it, I want to hear from them about a reason for daily living.
 A reason to keep GOD from hitting the big reset button and leaving behind Shane Claiborne as the new Noah.
 Remember, GOD did simply promise never to kill humanity again in the form of a flood.
 There are totally other ways GOD could make it happen: like earthquakes and tornadoes and tsunamis.
 Or influence human means like global climate change and nuclear war.
 To me, that’s a daily living sermon worth preaching: there actually is a reason to live today.

 I need more than justifications and personal piety.
 I need a gospel that challenges and shakes me awake.
 I need a gospel that is truly essential, not just helpful.